 2. Add the necessary collections to your database

-3. Setup the integration within Ditto, ensuring it is running
+3. Setup the connector within Ditto, ensuring it is running

 4. Copy the data across from the existing database to the new database so that the connector will synchronize the data into Ditto